ambroseled/UCFK4-Pong/README.md

 ## The Game
 - The goal of the game is to win by causing the other player to miss the ball
-- Use your paddle to bounce the ball back onot the other players screen and stop it from hitting the back of your screen.
+- Use your paddle to bounce the ball back onto the other players screen and stop it from hitting the back of your screen.